Train drivers will strike again over pay

 - West Midlands Trains

-There are other issues around job cuts and working conditions, but union bosses have said with prices for food, fuel and energy rising at the fastest rate for 40 years, companies should be paying their members more.
+Union bosses have said with prices of food and energy rising at their fastest rate for 40 years, companies should be paying their members more.
+They are also angry about job cuts and changes to working conditions.

-Railway bosses have claimed they want to give workers pay rises but the firms and the government insist changes are needed to "modernise" the railway, to end some working practices and to save money.
+Railway bosses have claimed they want to give workers pay rises, but insist changes are needed to "modernise" working practices and save money.

 In 2021, the median salary for train and tram drivers was £59,189 per year.

-Mr Whelan said with inflation - which is the rate consumer prices rise - at 10.1%, drivers were getting pay cut in real terms.
+Mr Whelan said that with inflation - the rate at which prices rise - at 10.1%, drivers were getting a pay cut in real terms.

 "Train drivers who kept Britain moving through the pandemic are now being expected to work just as hard this year as last year but for less," he added.